Nirajparmar68/stamplay-stackoverflow/README.md

 **Here at [Stamplay](https://stamplay.com) we really love [AngularJS](http://angularjs.org) so, after using it to create a [food ordering](https://github.com/Stamplay/stamplay-foodme) app like JustEat, we decided to use it again for our next tutorial.
 When it comes to solve any kind of unexpected problems while coding there is only one place that makes everyone confident about finding the right answer, and its name is [Stackoverflow](http://stackoverflow).
 So this time, as a tribute to this outstanding community, we dedicate this tutorial to it.**

-It's somewhat a clone of [Stackoverflow](http://stackoverflow) and here you can see it up and running [https://bb76d7.stamplay.com](https://bb76d7.stamplay.com)
+Here is what you will get: [https://bb76d7.stamplay.com](https://bb76d7.stamplay.com)

 We love javascript and front end framework and this time we show you how you can create this app using [AngularJS](http://angularjs.org) to implement the client side logic.
 Here are the user stories for this example: